confluentinc/demo-scene/confluent-ais-demo/README.md

 `apt-get install gpsd-clients` for Linux.

-unfortunately, installation is [not recommended for WSL2](https://gpsd.gitlab.io/gpsd/installation.html) and linux distribution is recommended.
+Unfortunately, installation is [not recommended for WSL2](https://gpsd.gitlab.io/gpsd/installation.html) and Linux distribution is recommended.

 Install kcat using the [instructions](https://github.com/edenhill/kcat) from the repo README.